OmooLab/Omoospace/docs/omoospace.md

 |-- SourceFiles
 |   `-- Organs.blend
 ```

+As the example above, the texture filename does not need to have `Organs`, because you wouldn't use those textures without the mesh.

 **However, it does not mean using the entire route name is forbidden for sub-files, or you can name them randomly.
 Their name must be semantic.**